Al-cappuccino/Osiris_Puppeteer/README.md

 * pushover
 * fs

 This script will check your Enviroment Variables for your Username and Password, it's the same for the Pushover notifications.
 So you will need to set these.
-You can do this using the following commands
+You can do this using the following commands:

 #### Windows
 ```